pbsilberman/python-challenge/README.md

 # python-challenge

-Contains my week 3 homework.
+Contains the week 3 homework.

+The chosen challenges are PyBank and PyPolls.